The Mouse Trap

 Story & Plot Summary: The Mouse Trap

-Quick Plot Summary: The Mouse Trap is a Horror, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2024, The Mouse Trap is a Horror, Thriller film directed by Jamie Bailey.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Simon Phillips.

 Story Breakdown